SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

       With TightVNC, you can see the desktop of a remote machine and control it with your local mouse and keyboard, just like you would do it sitting in the front of that computer.
+* <a href="https://www.filehorse.com/download-typing-master/">Typing Master </a>

+      Typing Master is a complete free typing tutor for Windows PC!
+      Typing Master is a free touch typing course that adapts to your unique needs
+* <a href="https://free-tshirt-maker.software.informer.com/1.0/">Tshirt Maker</a>

+      Free Tshirt Maker is an image editor created for people who wish to design t-shirt models directly from their Windows PCs.
 ## U
 * <a href="https://unity3d.com/get-unity/download">Unity</a>